sandeepkogge/MT/README.md

 ## Files

-There are three files in this repo:
+There are two files in this repo:
 - MT_app_model.py: Python file to load the dataset, build the ML model, and train the model.
 - MT_app.py: Python file to build the web-app.
-- my_model.hdf5: file contains the trained model architecture and its corresponding weights.